loopDelicious/docker-extension/README.md

 This extension is not published yet, so build and deploy it locally from source code.

 ### Clone the project
+Run:

     git clone https://github.com/loopDelicious/docker-extension.git

 ### Change into the project directory
+Run:

     cd docker-extension

 ### Build and install the extension
+Run:

     make && make install

 ### Developing the frontend
+In your terminal, run individually one-by-one:

 ```
 cd client